SkillsFundingAgency/das-apprentice-feedback-web/README.md

 ### Running

 * Start Azurite e.g. using a command `C:\Program Files (x86)\Microsoft SDKs\Azure\Storage Emulator>AzureStorageEmulator.exe start`
-* **NB: Solutions to run in conjunction** - To get this solution running successfully you will also need the following solutions running:
+* Solutions to run in conjunction - To get this solution running successfully you will also need the following solutions running:
     * `das-apprentice-feedback-api` and `das-apim-endpoints\ApprenticeFeedback` for the inner API and outer API in the Apprentice Feedback service
     * `das-apprentice-login-service` to get through the authentication for the frontend
     * `das-apprentice-accounts-api` for the login connected to the authentication on the frontend